Paula Scher – “Less is more and more is more. It’s the middle that’s not a good place”

 Interview with design legend Paula Scher

-Over the years, Creative Chair has been fortunate enough to speak to some of world’s most talented and influential designers/creatives, such as Michael Doret, Fabio Sasso and Scott Belsky.
+Over the years, Creative Chair has been fortunate enough to speak to some of the world’s most talented and influential designers/creatives, such as Michael Doret, Fabio Sasso and Scott Belsky.
 Today we add another very special name to that list; Paula Scher, who has been working in the creative industry since the 70’s.

 She created the visual identity for several renowned New York institutions, such as The Public Theatre, the Museum of Modern Art (MoMA) and the Metropolitan Opera.